ddesai76/windblade/README.md

 ## Architecture

-WINDBLADE is a multi-language tiltrotor simulation stack.
-Each layer owns a distinct concern:
+WINDBLADE is a multi-language eVTOL simulation environment.
+Each language allocation owns a distinct concern:

 | Layer | Language | Role |
 |---|---|---|